Firefighting in Antarctica: Antarctic Fire Department

-During the Antarctic summer (October–February), McMurdo's population is at its highest, and the Antarctic Fire Department maintains a staff of about 46, including 21 firefighters (the other personnel being dispatchers, lieutenants, and command staff).
+During the Antarctic summer (October–February), McMurdo's population is at its highest with between 1,200 and 1,400 people living there.
+During this time, as of 2017, the Antarctic Fire Department maintains a staff of about 46, including 21 firefighters, the other personnel being dispatchers, lieutenants, and command staff.
 In the winter (February–August), McMurdo's resident population declines to 200 or less and the Antarctic Fire Department staffing decreases to twelve.

 As well as fires and fire alarms, the department handles medical calls, hazmat spills, odor investigations, assists, dive emergencies, and other tasks as needed (including herding seals and penguins off runways for incoming flights).
 Department dispatchers monitor all off-base foot travel, and all off-base vehicle movements during extreme weather.

 Southernmost Fire Department

 The Southernmost Fire Department serves the American South Pole Station.

 Firefighting at South Pole Station was long the responsibility of a volunteer fire brigade, staffed by station personnel, who receive one week of training.
 Because of the cold climate, dry chemicals rather than water are usually used to extinguish fires.

 In the twenty-first century, a professional contingent of six firefighters of the Antarctic Fire Department, designated as Station 3, was added to the station for the summer months.
 Their equipment is a tractor that pulls two modules on sleds, each containing 500 lb of dry chemical and 600 lb of foam.